Agent Catalog Concepts¶

 Log Access: Your first step is to get access to the

-directory.
+agentc.Spancaptured logs.
+For logs sent to Couchbase, you can find them in theagent_activity.logscollection of your Couchbase instance.
+For logs stored locally, you can find them in the./agent-activitydirectory.
 We recommend the former, as it allows for easy ad-hoc analysis through Couchbase Query and/or Couchbase Analytics.Log Transformations: Next, you'll want to explore your logs.
 We provide a set of non-materialized views (expressed as both Analytics Service Views and Query Service UDFs) to help you get started.
 All views belong to the scope

-and can be queried using SQL++ below:SELECT logs_view.* FROM `[MY_BUCKET]`.agent_activity.`[VIEW_NAME]` AS logs_view;
+agent_activityand can be queried using SQL++ below:SELECT logs_view.* FROM `[MY_BUCKET]`.agent_activity.`[VIEW_NAME]` AS logs_view;

 SELECT logs_view.* FROM `[MY_BUCKET]`.agent_activity.`[VIEW_NAME]`() AS logs_view;